* Borrowing costs rise at Italian bond auction

 moving average of $1.3125 are likely to cap gains.

 The euro held above Tuesday's low of $1.3018, which was its

 weakest since Jan.
-7, but strategists further losses were likely
+7, but strategists say further losses are

-as uneasy investors wait to see whether Italian politicians can
+likely as uneasy investors wait to see whether Italian

-form a coalition, or will call fresh elections.
+politicians can form a coalition, or will call fresh